sonishivam1911/learn-tdd/README.md

 View coverage report in `coverage/lcov-report/index.html`

+**Windows Note**: If you are on Windows and the above commands do not run because of NODE_ENV not recognized then first set the environment variable from the terminal using `SET NODE_ENV=test` and then run the jest command `npx jest --covereage /path/to/test/file`.
+The coverage is optional.

 The followung database scripts are not necessary.
 If you still need them for manual testing here they are: